Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 We start by running \sysname with only the filtering component.
-We simply filter out the toxic samples in the toxicity classification stage (Section~\ref{subsec:design}) and then use the filtered dataset to fine-tune the base model.
+We simply filter the toxic samples in the toxicity classification stage (Section~\ref{subsec:design}) and then use the filtered dataset for fine-tuning.

-Table~\ref{tab:filter-only} reports the RTR and model utility metrics after applying \sysname in the filter-only setting.
-Performing only filtering does not achieve our objective, \ie after applying the defense, the RTR values do not reach the no-attack setting or below it (note the lack of entries in bold font).
-However, there is still a reduction in RTR for all defenses, compared to the attack setting (2nd row).
-In fact, our LLM classifier (\ideaTwo) outperforms (\ie reduce RTR) both industry API services in 5 out of 6 cases.
-We see a minimal degradation in the model utility metrics of the chatbots with the filter-only setting.
-Results for the GRADE utility metric is in Table~\ref{tab:filter-only-grade} (Appendix).
-GRADE scores also show minimal to no degradation in all cases.
+Table~\ref{tab:filter-only} reports the RTR in the filter-only setting.
+The RTR values do not reach the no-attack setting or below it (note the lack of bold entries) for any of the defense settings.
+We see minimal degradation in model utility metrics; these results are omitted for brevity.

-Our results indicate that only using a filter does not necessarily guarantee effective toxicity mitigation.
-The remaining toxic samples (after filtering) can still inject toxicity into the models.
-This highlights the importance of integrating further steps (\ie data healing and model alignment using DPO) beyond only using a toxicity filter.
+\begin{modernbox}[] \textit{Filtering alone does not achieve our objective.
+Residual toxic samples can still inject toxicity into the models.
+This highlights the importance of integrating further steps (\ie data healing and model alignment using DPO) beyond a simple toxicity filter.} \end{modernbox}